 Group size: 6-20 participants, the material list in the game instructions is designed for 20 people (5 groups of 4 people each); however, the escape game can be played flexibly with 2-5 groups of 3-4 people.

-Target groups: highschool students aged 16 and over, university students (at the beginning of their studies or not studying a related subject), trainees, etc.
+Target groups: high school students (age 16+), university students (at the beginning of their studies or not studying a related subject), trainees, etc.

 Learning objectives: